kevinfoley/SWATEliteForce/ALLCHANGES.md

   * Suspects will close doors after firing at them.
   * Suspects may shoot the player when running away from them.
   * Suspects can shoot through thin pieces of cover, if their weapon (and ammo) is capable of it.
-  * Suspects may choose to shoot through their accomplices, if they are low skilled or Insane.
   * Suspects can wear heavy armor like SWAT can.
   * Suspects drop their weapons much faster.
 Most of the time.
   * Suspects react faster to grenades.